 Why are there some Imperative sentences with exclamatory marks?

 Sometimes we find the exclamatory mark at the end of imperative sentences.
-Generally, imperative sentences are used to give command, instruction, and requests or advice.
+Generally, imperative sentences are used to give commands, instructions, and requests or advice.
 There is no written subject in such sentences but YOU is an assumed subject here.

 Eg. Stop your nonsense!